 Remove meat from one roasted chicken.
 Add bones, skin, and cartilage bits to a LARGE stockpot.
-Mine is a 7 liter pot (1.85 gallons), so the following instructions are based on my pot’s capacity.
+Mine is a 7-liter pot (1.85 gallons), so the following instructions are based on my pot’s capacity.

 Add veggies (fresh or frozen, as described above).
 I like to use a celery heart (including a few large stalks and the tiny inner stalks with leaves), 1/2 to 1 whole carrot, and a leek is a WONDERFUL addition.

-Add liquid: 1 Tbsp apple cider vinegar (this helps to leech out the minerals from the bones), and enough water to fill the stock pot at least 3/4 full… So in my case, we’re talking about 1.5 gallons (approximately) of water.
+Add liquid: 1 Tbsp apple cider vinegar (this helps to leach out the minerals from the bones), and enough water to fill the stock pot at least 3/4 full… So in my case, we’re talking about 1.5 gallons (approximately) of water.

 Bring to a simmer on the stovetop.
 Cover, and reduce heat to the lowest setting.
 Gently simmer (covered) for 6-8 hours.
 Covering it makes it easy to “set it and forget it!”
 I’ve found that if it simmers uncovered, I run the risk of it reducing too quickly.
-Covering it also helps contain the smell somewhat. 🙂
+Covering it also helps contain the smell. 🙂

 Uncover for the final 1-2 hours of cooking to concentrate the liquid and make it extra rich and delicious.
 Total simmer-time should be at LEAST 8 hours.